Koukyosyumei/TenToHako/README.md

     {"j": y coordinate of the picked action,
      "i": x coordinate of the picked action}

+## 3. Server

+You can set up the game server with only a few lines.

+    server = Server(host_name, host_port, ncol, nrow, score_min=1, score_max=9)
+    server.set_clients()
+    server.play()

+The first line initializes the board with specified parameters (dimensions of board, range of scores in each square, etc.) and creates the socket.
+Then, the `set_clients` methods make the server connect to the clients.
+Once the server established the connection to the clients, you can start the game with the `play` method.

-## 3. Client/Agent
+## 4. Client/Agent

-TenToHako offers the primary client and agent.
+TenToHako offers the primary client and agent in Python.
 The usage of the `Client` class is simple as the following example.
 If the `Client` instance is created with your agent and port number, the `client` automatically connects to the server, sends the agent's name, and receives the ID.
 Then, the `play` method allows the client to start the game.

     client = Client(agent, host_port, host_port)
     client.play()

 The agent should have the `set_player_id`, `get_valid_action`, and `step` method.
 The `set_player_id` method sets the agent's id to the instance, and the `get_valid_action` method returns the list of valid actions based on the current state.
 The `step` method returns the picked action from the current state with the agent's algorithm.
 If you use Python, you can create your agent with BaseAgent that already implements `set_player_id` and `get_valid_action.`

-## 4. Supported Algorithms
+## 5. Supported Algorithms

-Carlo tree search with UCB (UCT), and Q-learning.
+TenToHako already implemented basic game-AI algorithms such as MIN/MAX, Monte-Carlo tree search with UCB (UCT), and Q-learning.
 The following picture shows the comparison of each algorithm, and each cell represents the winning rate of the horizontal algorithm against the vertical algorithm.
 The warmer color means a higher winning rate, and for example, the top-right cell indicates that Q-learning is better than the random agent.
 Please be careful that this comparison is based on the rough experiment, and we did not comprehensively search all hyper-parameters.

 <img src="img/comparison.png" width=400>

-## 5. Examples
+## 6. Examples

 If you want to experiment with this package quickly, you can use [examples/run.py](examples/run.py).
 The following command makes random agents fight two times and generate the log file and GIF pictures.